tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### 8. Instructor Do: Evolution of FinTech (10 min)

 In this section, give students a brief summary of some of the key factors leading to the growth of the FinTech space.
-Understanding the historical background of FinTech as well as its current trajectory will give students knowledge that will help them both in employer interviews and their FinTech career.
+Understanding the historical background of FinTech, as well as its current trajectory, will give students knowledge that will help them both in employer interviews and their FinTech career.

 **File:** [Evolution of FinTech Slides](https://docs.google.com/presentation/d/1_7OIXTJY_Yli-E9KO7n4ZlGcylu9IMEsvJuFkhYivpc/edit#slide=id.g5ecf7ad488_3_22)